flow-ai/flowai-api-docs/source/includes/_rtm.md

 ## Nonce overview

-The nonce (or secret) is created to provide more security for the socket interactions.
-To enable it go to your project and chose your widget integration, select the advanced section, scroll down and select the checkbox `ENABLE CLIENT NONCE`
+The nonce (or secret) is created to provide more security for websocket interactions.
+To enable it, go to your project and choose the Flow widget integration, select the advanced section, scroll down and check the box `ENABLE CLIENT NONCE`

-The [Flow AI JS SDK library](https://github.com/flow-ai/flowai-js) is already support nonce

 How it works:

-- If you call us for the first time for specific `threadId` you don't need to provide a `nonce` (secret) in responce you will receive the `nonce` (secret) and you need to store it for this `threadId`
+- If you call us for the first time for a specific `threadId` you don't need to provide a `nonce` (secret) in response you will receive the `nonce` (secret) and you need to store it for this specific `threadId`

-- Nonce is linked to `thredId`, that means if you change the `threadId` you will receive new `nonce` in the response
+- A nonce is linked to a `threadId`, that means if you change the `threadId`, you will receive new `nonce` in the response

-- If you have a `nonce` for specific `threadId` you need to provide it in the headers `x-flowai-secret` for rest request or if you sending message with type `message.send` by socket connection you need to put the `nonce` in the `payload` to key `nonce`
+- If you have a `nonce` for a specific `threadId` you'll need to provide it in the headers `x-flowai-secret` for any `REST` request
+- If you send a websocket message of the type `message.send` you'll need to send the `nonce` in the message `payload` with a key named `nonce`

-## Request an endpoint
+## Requesting an endpoint

 > Example Request: